givemepower8/Phaser3Practices/docs/COC.md

 ### Rage

 It's a must-have for boosting attacking.
-One spell lasts 18 seconds.

 One rage spell lasts 18 seconds.